 #1 Ease of Use

 Wix.
 Wix is very easy.
-Once you have finished the registration wizard, you’ll be redirected to the builder itself.
+Once you have finished the registration wizard, you’ll be redirected to the builder or Wix ADI interface.
 The builder supports drag-and-drop and inline editing: simply select a design element or widget in the toolbar, drag it to the page and let it go.
 Double-click the element for further editing.

 With Wix, there are no restrictions – you can position the elements wherever you want on the canvas.
 On one hand, that’s really generous.
 On the other hand, this approach can lead to many undesirable scenarios.

-First, because of the absence of the layout ‘boxes’ (like those we found in Weebly, uCoz, and Webs), adding a new element, let’s say at the top of the page, can be a nightmare.
+First, because of the absence of the layout ‘boxes’, adding a new element, let’s say at the top of the page, can be a nightmare.
 You’ll have to move all existing elements down the page, one by one, to make space for your new object.

 Second, this approach makes it impossible to swap themes – you can modify your current design endlessly, but you can’t go back to the templates directory to change your theme.
 If there’s an urgent need to remodel your site using another Wix template – you can create your site again from the start and then transport your Premium account to this site.